Magic mixture or greasy matter: That's how you recognize good beard oil!

 How do I recognize a good beard oil blend?

 Orientate yourself on the fatty acid spectrum.
-This should be covered as broadly as possible in order to offer balanced care.
-Don't worry, it's actually very simple.
+This should be covered as broadly as possible to provide balanced care.
+Don't worry, it's actually quite simple.
 For example, almond oil and grapeseed oil go very well together because they cover a wide range.
-Of course there are numerous other oil combinations, but we'll use this as an example.
+Of course there are numerous other oil combinations, but let's take this as an example.
 That's why it's enough for now if you know that there are three types of base oils and special oils that make up most of the beard oils in the world.
 We have put together the most common beard oil ingredients for you.

 1. Oils with a high oleic acid content (replenishing)